Hedera price prediction: Will investors flock?

-On 10 March, the HBAR Foundation, which drives the development of the Hedera network by providing grants and resources to developers, launched a $100m fund for sustainable ventures.
-Further protocol developments were announced on 22 March, and Hedera announced a partnership with TYMLEZ.
+On 10 March 2022, the HBAR Foundation, which drives the development of the Hedera network by providing grants and resources to developers, launched a $100m fund for sustainable ventures.
+Further protocol developments were announced on 22 March, when Hedera announced a partnership with TYMLEZ.

 A blog post explained: “TYMLEZ is a sustainability-focused enterprise-grade solutions provider that deploys leading software applications that leverage blockchain technology.
 TYMLEZ aims to be the pre-eminent Hedera partner in Australia to track and trace ESG-related data for ongoing reporting.
 TYMLEZ’s plan is to implement a full ESG compliance reporting platform using tokenisation of carbon as the primary accounting unit.”

 There is a current circulating supply of 21.08 billion coins and a total supply of 50 billion HBAR coins.
-The project has a current market capitalisation of almost $1.6bn, making it the 37th-largest crypto by market cap.
+The project has a current market capitalisation of over $1.4bn, making it the 41st largest crypto by market cap.

 How does this data affect the Hedera price prediction for 2022?
 Let’s look at what the forecasters think.

 It is important, when looking at predictions, to remember that while they can be helpful as an indicator of which direction the price might move in, they should be viewed as possibilities rather than absolutes.
 This is especially the case when looking at longer-term forecasts, as these can sometimes be completely off the mark, thanks to both the inherent volatility of the crypto market and the many unknowns that could impact future prices.